achimmiri/RESTAPIConversions/README.md

 It provides the ontology informations given the smiles information

-It can perform smilar converstions from most widely used identifiers
+It can perform smilar conversions from most widely used identifiers